In disguise and barefoot, mostly as an itinerant laborer and Indian sannyasi (holy man),

 1993 - The miracle required for Beatification is approved by the Sacred Congregation for the Saints and the Pope issues the Decree of Beatification.

-1995 - The Government and Bishops of Sri Lanka host the visit of Pope John Paul II to Sri Lanka for the official Beatification of Blessed Joseph Vaz.
+1995 - The Government and Bishops of Sri Lanka host the visit of Pope John Paul II to Sri Lanka for the official Beatification of Saint Joseph Vaz.

 Xavier (St. Francis Xavier) came to India as the Pope's personal representative (Ambassador), a position of great power and prestige.
 He had the full might of the Portuguese empire behind him, a well-organized, powerful society - the Society of Jesus.
 He seems to have had at his disposal considerable funds, provided not only by his society but also by the Queen's 'Slipper Money'.
 He never worked alone.
 He never had to encounter any serious opposition from local rulers.